Income Protection for Doctors

 A short-term policy has a time limit upon which a replacement salary pays out.
 It can be set from between one year and five years by when you would have to return to work, or the income protection benefit will stop.

 The replacement salary that is received when a claim is approved is known as the sum assured.
 Under an income protection policy, the sum assured is rarely more than 70% of your full wage.
-An income protection for doctors plan aims to protect you until you can return to work.
+Income protection insurance for doctors’ plans aims to protect you until you can return to work.
 The intention is not for you to be better off than if you were working.

 An income insurance policy will offer three types of index options, which result in either an increase, decrease or constant level of cover: